Gaganrobin8831/stripeSubscription02/README.md

 ## Features
 Create: Create customer and the Subscription using routes
+Create: Create One Time Payment
-Read: View the full Detail of the user Subscription
+Read: View the full Detail of the user Subscription And The Payment History
 Update: Upgrate and Downgrade the user subscription

 ## Prerequisites